octobercms/docs/database-relations.md

 The `imageable` relation on the `Photo` model will return either a `Staff` or `Product` instance, depending on which type of model owns the photo.

-#### Custom Polymorphic types

-By default, the fully qualified class name is used to store the related model type.
-For instance, given the example above where a `Photo` may belong to `Staff` or a `Product`, the default `imageable_type` value is either `Acme\Blog\Models\Staff` or `Acme\Blog\Models\Product` respectively.

-Using a custom polymorphic type lets you decouple your database from your application's internal structure.
-You may define a relationship "morph map" to provide a custom name for each model instead of the class name:

-    use October\Rain\Database\Relations\Relation;

-    Relation::morphMap([
-        'staff' => 'Acme\Blog\Models\Staff',
+<a name="one-to-many-polymorphic-relations"></a>
+### One To Many

+#### Table Structure

+A one-to-many polymorphic relation is similar to a simple one-to-many relation; however, the target model can belong to more than one type of model on a single association.
+For example, imagine users of your application can "comment" on both posts and videos.
+Using polymorphic relationships, you may use a single `comments` table for both of these scenarios.
+First, let's examine the table structure required to build this relationship:

+    posts
+        id - integer
+        title - string
+        body - text

+    videos
+        id - integer
+        title - string
+        url - string

+    comments
+        id - integer
+        body - text
+        commentable_id - integer
+        commentable_type - string

+#### Model Structure

+Next, let's examine the model definitions needed to build this relationship:

+    class Comment extends Model
+    {
+        public $morphTo = [
-        'product' => 'Acme\Blog\Models\Product',
+            'commentable' => []
-    ]);

-The most common place to register the `morphMap` in the `boot` method of a [Plugin registration file](../plugin/registration#registration-methods).
+        ];
+    }

+    class Post extends Model
+    {
+        public $morphMany = [
+            'comments' => ['Acme\Blog\Models\Comment', 'name' => 'commentable']
+        ];
+    }

+    class Product extends Model
+    {
+        public $morphMany = [
+            'comments' => ['Acme\Blog\Models\Comment', 'name' => 'commentable']
+        ];
+    }

+#### Retrieving The Relationship

+Once your database table and models are defined, you may access the relationships via your models.
+For example, to access all of the comments for a post, we can use the `comments` dynamic property:

+    $post = App\Post::find(1);

+    foreach ($post->comments as $comment) {
+        //
+    }

+You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the `morphTo` relationship.
+In our case, that is the `commentable` definition on the `Comment` model.
+So, we will access it as a dynamic property:

+    $comment = App\Comment::find(1);

+    $commentable = $comment->commentable;

+The `commentable` relation on the `Comment` model will return either a `Post` or `Video` instance, depending on which type of model owns the comment.

 <a name="many-to-many-polymorphic-relations"></a>
-### Many To Many Polymorphic relations
+### Many To Many

 #### Table structure

-In addition to traditional polymorphic relations, you may also define "many-to-many" polymorphic relations.
+In addition to "one-to-one" and "one-to-many" relations, you may also define "many-to-many" polymorphic relations.
 For example, a blog `Post` and `Video` model could share a polymorphic relation to a `Tag` model.
 Using a many-to-many polymorphic relation allows you to have a single list of unique tags that are shared across blog posts and videos.
 First, let's examine the table structure:

     posts
         id - integer